benzookapi/shopify-barebone-app-sample/README.md

 - _Theme App Extension_: '/themeappextension'
   - Basis usage with a theme editor (TBD)
 - _Function Discount_: '/functiondiscount'
-  - Simple implementation with customer data (TBD, preveiw mode only as of 2023.01)
+  - Simple implementation with customer data (TBD, developer preveiw only as of 2023.01)
 - _Function Shipping_: '/functionshipping'
-  - Basic usage (TBD, preveiw mode only as of 2023.01)
+  - Basic usage (TBD, developer preveiw only as of 2023.01)
 - _Function Payment_: '/functionpayment'
-  - COD usage with its shipping rate (TBD, preveiw mode only as of 2023.01)
+  - COD usage with its shipping rate (TBD, developer preveiw only as of 2023.01)
 - _Web Pixel_: '/webpixel'
   - Basic usage (TBD)
 - _Checkout Extension_: '/checkoutextension'